 Firefighter Owned and Operated

 I was hired for the City of Norfolk in 2008.
-After a long yet thrilling 7 months I was graduating the academy.
+After a long yet thrilling 8 months I was graduating the academy.
 I remember standing on stage while my dad placed my badge onto my Class A uniform.
 That was an amazing moment for me.
 I am greatly passionate about my career.
 Throughout the years I have traveled and taken time to take classes in order to seek future promotions.
 As of 2015 I earned a position on Rescue Company 2.
-Currently I have tested out for a lieutenant’s position and am waiting for the test results to come back.
+My hard work and studies paid off and as of 2018 I was promoted to Fire Lieutenant.

-I think most people that know a firefighter know that they probably have a part time job.
+I think most people that know a firefighter know that most have a part time job.
 I am one of those firefighters.
 Ever since I joined the department I have worked a part time job.
 It then became apparent that I wanted to have my own company.
 Being on duty 10 days a month gives me the ability to have a flexible schedule.
 I want you to know that just like at the firehouse I take great pride in my business and the services I offer.
 I hope I can be the one that you call and trust to perform your inspection.

 AHIT Certified Member

 I began my journey for home inspections by signing up for the American Home Inspection Training.
-This is an institution that offers online continuing courses or an academy that travels to certain locations.
-I signed up for the academy that came to Virginia Beach.
 With this academy, I received 120 hours which included classroom lecture and on-site training.
 This course offered me a deeper knowledge into the components that I was already familiar with.
-For the last three days of the class it was the on-site training.
+For the last three days of the class it was more on-site training.
 Three residents in our area agreed to allow the class to come out and inspect their homes.
 At these three homes I was able to perform inspections just as I complete them now.
 Each home received great attention to detail and completed inspection reports.
 This allowed me to familiarize myself with the inspection reporting software and also a chance to go over defects with classmates and the instructor.

 Certified Professional Inspector

-That isn’t the last of InterNACHI’s requirements for its members.
-After all those steps were fulfilled I had to complete a 122 hours of courses within my first year as a member.
+After all those steps were fulfilled I had to complete 122 hours of courses within my first year as a member.
 After each course I had to submit an inspection photo related to the topic.
 With the photo I had to submit a few sentences stating it was either in good working order or that it had defects.
 After completing that I had to choose an article or photo for a research project and submit a short essay about it.
 In order to remain a member each year I have to complete continuing education.
 Every three years I must pass their exam.
 I hope you are able to see that I have put in the time and effort in order to build my business.
 One thing that holds true is that you can never stop learning.